 Our core management services consist of operating hotels under management contracts for the benefit of third parties who either own or lease the hotels and the associated personal property.
 Terms of our management contracts vary, but our fees generally consist of a base management fee, which is typically based on a percentage of the hotel's monthly gross revenue, and, when applicable, an incentive management fee, which is typically based on a percentage of the hotel's operating profits and may be subject to a stated return threshold to the owner, normally over a one-calendar year period.
 In general, the owner pays all operating and other expenses and reimburses our out-of-pocket expenses.
-In turn, our managerial discretion typically is subject to approval by the owner in certain major areas, including the approval of annual operating and capital expenditure budgets.
-Additionally, the owners generally pay a monthly program fee based on the underlying hotel's sales or usage, which covers the costs of: (i) advertising and marketing programs; (ii) internet, technology and reservation systems; and (iii) quality assurance program expenses.
+In turn, our managerial discretion typically is subject to approval by the owner in certain major areas, including the approval of annual operating and capital expenditure budgets and the appointment of certain key personnel.
+Additionally, the owners generally pay a monthly program fee based on the underlying hotel's sales or usage, as reimbursement for the costs related to our: (i) advertising and marketing programs; (ii) internet, technology and reservation systems; and (iii) quality assurance programs.
 Owners are also responsible for various other fees and charges, including payments for participation in our Hilton Honors guest loyalty program, training, consultation and procurement of certain goods and services.
-As of December 31, 2019, we managed 703 hotels with 221,615 rooms, excluding hotels included in our ownership segment.
+As of December 31, 2020, we managed 715 hotels with 225,905 rooms, excluding hotels included in our ownership segment.